 • Obliques (side abs)

-The Cossack squat uses much of the same musculature that you would see in the squat.
+The Cossack squats exercise uses much of the same musculature that you would see in the squat.

-However, there are certain muscles that are more activated in the Cossack squat compared with the traditional squat: the glute medius, quadriceps, and obliques.
+However, certain muscles are more activated in the Cossack squat compared with the traditional squat: the glute medius, quadriceps, and obliques.

 The Cossack squat uses greater amounts of glute medius.

-There are 3 different muscles that make up the glutes.
+3 different muscles make up the glutes.
 The glute medius is the upper-side part of the glute.

 Its main job is to externally rotate the hip and move the leg laterally (sideways).

-Because the legs are dynamically moving out to the side of each rep during the Cossack squat, the glute medius is working a lot harder to facilitate this movement pattern compared with the squat where the legs don’t move laterally.
+Because the legs are dynamically moving out to the side of each rep during the Cossack squat, the glute medius works much harder to facilitate this movement pattern than the squat, where the legs don’t move laterally.

-The quads are going to be activated to a greater extent the further you bend your knees in the Cossack squat.
+The quads will be activated to a greater extent as you bend your knees in the Cossack squat.